 While it may seem counterintuitive, most falls actually happen on flat surfaces.
 In care homes or elderly daycare centres, falls commonly occur on the way to or from the bathroom.
 Even if flat surfaces don’t look like potential hazards, it is critical to still keep an eye out for these.

-This emphasises the importance of senior-proofing your home.
+This emphasises the importance of fall-proofing or senior-proofing your home.

 How long does it take for an elderly person to recover from a fall?